ninabarzh/ipa/content/en/docs/guides/allies.md

 menu:
   sidebar:  # Adds to Docsy's auto-generated sidebar
     weight: 40
-description: "For friends, family, and professionals offering help—this section offers trauma-aware tech tips, what to say (and not say), and how to avoid accidentally making things worse.
+description: "For friends, family, and professionals offering help, this section offers trauma-aware tech tips, what to say (and not say), and how to avoid accidentally making things worse.
 Including what to bring to police or court, and how to talk about digital abuse in ways they’ll understand."
 ---

-Support doesn’t require being a tech genius—or a vigilante.
+Support doesn’t require being a tech genius, or a vigilante.
 Whether you’re the go-to “computer person” or someone simply trusted to listen, here’s how to offer meaningful help without crossing lines or setting off alarms.

 ## How to help someone secure their tech without taking over